-Teaching for the Part-time MSc Sociology will be delivered in-person.
+Teaching for the MSc Sociology will be delivered in-person.
 The course consists of the following components, each of which are described in further detail in the 'Core Papers' and 'Option Papers' sections of this handbook:

 - A compulsory core paper, Sociological Analysis, for which students sit an examination at the end of Trinity Term. - A compulsory Methods of Social Research paper, for which students are examined by a combination of a formal examination and take-home assignments. - Two optional papers, for which students either sit an examination at the end of Trinity Term, or complete appropriate coursework.
-Part-time MSc students take one optional paper in the second term of each year.
 Students should note that the options available may vary each year and there may be timetable constraints on the choice of options that may be combined.